ACID Properties in DBMS Explained with the Real World Example

 So let us have some insight over the ACID properties in DBMS.

 It simply says “All or Nothing”.
-There is no intermediate. if you are doing any database transaction (set of read/write operation), all the operation should be executed otherwise none.
+There is no intermediate. if you are doing any database transaction (set of read/write operations), all the operation should be executed otherwise none.

 All the operation in the transaction is considered to be the unit or atomic task.

 If the system fails while doing the transaction, the system needs to revert back to its previous state.